T. Nelson & Sons Ltd. (London, UK)

 Size: 4″ x 6″

-Titles in Nelson’s New Century Library series were issued in copious numbers beginning in 1899 to celebrate, appropriately, the new century.
+Titles in Nelson’s New Century Library series were issued in copious numbers beginning in 1899 to celebrate, as the series name indicates, the new century.
 The books were of good quality (paper and binding) and compact size.
-The series included sets of particular Victorian authors, including Dickens (15 volumes), Thackeray (14 volumes), Scott (25 volumes), and smaller collections (Austen, Bronte, Kingsley, Lever, Lytton, etc.).
-The series was, then, marketed to those who wanted a collection of a single author’s works, but also to those who were attracted by the idea of a uniform series of classics.
+The series included boxed sets of particular Victorian authors, including Dickens (15 volumes), Thackeray (14 volumes), Scott (25 volumes), and smaller collections (Austen, Bronte, Kingsley, Lever, Lytton, etc.).
+The books could also be bought individually.
+The series was, then, marketed to those who wanted a collection of a single author’s works, but also to those who were attracted by the idea of a uniform series of classics by different authors.
 Nelson offered various bindings: cloth, limp leather (typically plasticized leather particles) and real leather (all at different price points).
-Early on, jackets covered the books; later copies (after about 1910) were boxed, in a glassine (tissue) jacket.
+Early on, jackets covered the books; later copies (after about 1910) were often boxed, in a glassine (tissue) jacket.
+Copies with jackets were also issued in this era.
 Nelson also sold larger boxes containing collected works (Thackeray, Scott) and smaller collected authors in slip cases (Austen, Bronte).
+It is possible that boxed copies did not have jackets.

 Some sources indicate that the New Century Library was renamed Nelson’s Classics in 1905; this is not accurate.
 Instead, both series were available from Nelson after 1905 (when Nelson’s Classics were first issued) with many of the same titles.
-The New Century Library, in general, was a better quality book (and cost more) than books in Nelson’s Classics.
+The New Century Library, in general, was a better quality book (and cost more) than books in the Nelson’s Classics series.

 The vast majority of New Century Library titles were published from 1899 through 1910, with reprints through at least 1950.